 When I was a little girl, I used to love to try to outwit my shadow and for that reason I really enjoyed going out with my father in the early evenings before the sun went down.
 Sometimes the moon would shine bright in the sky casting shadows, with the help of the streetlamps, on the cobblestone streets of South Brooklyn where I lived until I was seven.

 I would chase my shadow, try to jump on it, run away from it, but I was never able to escape it as it followed me wherever I went.
 And when I couldn’t see it, my dad would say, “You can’t see it now, but it’s there.
 It’ll appear again, you’ll see!”
-He even taught me to recite Robert Louis Stevenson’s poem, My Shadow, which I would recite often, because I was so intrigued by my own.
+He even taught me Robert Louis Stevenson’s poem, My Shadow, which I would recite often, because I was so intrigued by my own.

 I remember when I first discovered my shadow, it was one of the most exciting things to me.
 It was like discovering that the perception of water on the road on a sunny day, while riding in a little green Fiat convertible on the way to Long Beach Island, my scarf aflutter in the wind like Isadora Duncan, with a very handsome young man whom my parents loved (sadly I did not) ,was actually an optical illusion.
 Oh, but then, I do digress.